upendraijay/Sonar-data-classifier-Neural-Networks/README.md

 # Project Overview:
 In this project you will apply unsupervised learning techniques on product spending data collected for customers of a wholesale distributor in Lisbon, Portugal to identify customer segments hidden in the data.
 You will first explore the data by selecting a small subset to sample and determine if any product categories highly correlate with one another.
 Afterwards, you will preprocess the data by scaling each product category and then identifying (and removing) unwanted outliers.
 With the good, clean customer spending data, you will apply PCA transformations to the data and implement clustering algorithms to segment the transformed customer data.
 Finally, you will compare the segmentation found with an additional labeling and consider ways this information could assist the wholesale distributor with future service changes.This project is designed to give you a hands-on experience with unsupervised learning and work towards developing conclusions for a potential client on a real-world dataset.
 Many companies today collect vast amounts of data on customers and clientele, and have a strong desire to understand the meaningful relationships hidden in their customer base.
 Being equipped with this information can assist a company engineer future products and services that best satisfy the demands or needs of their customers.

+## Getting Started
+To view the project, open report.html in a web browser.

 ### Install
 This project requires Python 3 and the following Python libraries installed:
 - NumPy
-Pandas
+- Pandas
-matplotlib
+- matplotlib
-scikit-learn
+- scikit-learn
+- keras
-You will also need to have software installed to run and execute an iPython Notebook
+- You will also need to have software installed to run and execute an iPython Notebook

 ### Run
-In a terminal or command window, navigate to the top-level project directory creating_customer_segments/ (that contains this README) and run one of the following commands:
+In a terminal or command window, navigate to the top-level project directory Sonar-data-classifier-Neural-Networks/ (that contains this README) and run one of the following commands:

+- ipython notebook Sonar_classifier.ipynb
-ipython notebook customer_segments.ipynb jupyter notebook customer_segments.ipynb
+- jupyter notebook Sonar_classifier.ipynb
 This will open the iPython Notebook software and project file in your browser.

 ### Concepts explored in this project: